On a Conjecture on Uniform Group Drawings in the Coupon Collector Problem: Introduction

 \textbf{Conjecture A.} \emph{For $2\le s \le n-1$, the uniform distribution leads to the minimal expected number of drawings if and only if $s=n-1$.}

 She proved the ``if'' part of the conjecture.
-Chang and Fang \cite{chen} identified the optimal distribution in the case where $n$ is even and $s=n/2$.
+Note that after the first package is drawn, the probability of drawing the missing coupon is $\frac{1}{n}$.
+Therefore, the number of rounds after the first is $\mathrm{Geom}\!\left(1 - \frac{1}{n}\right)$-distributed.
+Chang and Fang \cite{chen} identified the optimal distribution (i.e., the distribution yielding minimal expected collection time) in the case where $n$ is even and $s=n/2$.
 An optimal distribution in this case is the uniform distribution over any two disjoint packages of $n/2$ coupons each.
-They also proved that the optimal distribution is unique (up to the identity of the coupons in each package).
-There is an analog for this distribution when $s \mid n$.
-Here we take the uniform distribution over $n/s$ pairwise disjoint packages of $s$ coupons each.
-Chang and Fang conjectured that the latter is always an optimal distribution.
-We call this distribution the \emph{``decomposition distribution''} and denote it by $\mathcal{D}_{n,s}$.
+(The number of drawings after the first round in this case is $\mathrm{Geom}\!\left(\frac{1}{2}\right)$-distributed.)
+They also proved that the optimal distribution is unique (up to the identity of the coupons in each of the two packages).
+They also conjectured what the optimal distribution is for any $s$ dividing $n$ (namely, that it is the decomposition distribution, defined in the next section).

-Caron, Hlynka, and McDonald \cite{caron} showed that $n = 3$ is the only case for which the uniform distribution leads to an optimum of $Y_{2}$, i.e., they proved the ``only if'' part of Schilling's conjecture for $s=2$.
+Caron, Hlynka, and McDonald \cite{caron} showed that when $s=2$, the only case for which the uniform distribution leads to the optimum is $n = 3$, i.e., they proved the ``only if'' part of Schilling's conjecture for $s=2$.

-This work takes two directions.
-The first is dedicated to proving Schilling's conjecture.
+This work is dedicated to proving Schilling's conjecture.
 Given $n$ and $s$, we will find bounds on the expectation under the uniform distribution and present better distributions (expectation-wise).
-In the second, we study the asymptotic expected number of drawings when the distribution is uniform, namely $\E[Y_{s}]$, as $s$ varies from 2 to $n-1$.

 In Section \ref{main results} we state our main results.
 The proofs are presented in Section \ref{proofs}.